by: Rev. Ed Schneider, M.P.Th.

 It is not appropriate to…have an $800,000 annual budget, with 2 million dollars in the bank, and pay your pastor $45,000.
 That is remarkably wrong on so many levels.

 It is not appropriate to…have a $120,000 annual budget, and barely scraping that together, and call a pastor that will require you to pay them $75,000 in salary.
 There will literally nothing left over to do any actual ministry.
 This is also wrong.

-It is not appropriate to…think of your pastor as come sort of hireling and them tip them a couple of hundred dollars per week for preaching and leading a bible study.
+It is not appropriate to…think of your pastor as some sort of “hireling” and them tip them a couple of hundred dollars per week for preaching and leading a bible study.
 This attitude SCREAMS that you have no idea AT ALL what a good….well seasoned….pastor can and should do while they are attempting to lead a group of Christians.

-It is not appropriate to…pay your pastor a few hundred dollars per week and expect him or her to dress as though they are an executive at a Fortune 500 company….while they drive up in a $40,000 vehicle.
+It is not appropriate to…pay your pastor a few hundred dollars per week and expect him or her to dress as though they are an executive at a Fortune 500 company….while they drive up in a Brand new and expensive vehicle.

 It is not appropriate to…pay your main musician more than what you are paying your pastor.